jtpio/pydata-paris-2025/index.md

 # Chat with Remote Models

-Connect to AI providers, directly from your browser:
+Connect to AI providers, directly from your browser (without a Python server)

 - Anthropic
 - OpenAI